Human Rights

 Our Goal

-The Carter Center’s Human Rights Program envisions a world where all people have the freedom to enjoy equally all their human rights so as to reach their full potential and live in dignity.
-It advances and protects human rights by supporting individuals and nations striving to realize the civil, political, economic, social, and cultural rights and responsibilities enumerated by the U.N.’s Universal Declaration of Human Rights and a growing body of public international law.
+The Carter Center’s Human Rights Program envisions a world where all people are free to enjoy all their human rights equally, to reach their full potential, and to live in dignity.
+The program advances and protects human rights by supporting individuals, organizations, and nations striving to realize the civil, political, economic, social, and cultural rights and responsibilities enshrined in the Universal Declaration of Human Rights and a growing body of public international law.

 Results and Impact

-• The Center and President Carter promoted the establishment of the International Criminal Court and the post of U.N.
-High Commissioner for Human Rights, and, in 2006, were instrumental in reforming the U.N.
+• The Carter Center and President Carter promoted the establishment of the International Criminal Court and the post of U.N.
+High Commissioner for Human Rights, which, in 2006, were instrumental in reforming the U.N.
 Commission on Human Rights, now the U.N.
 Human Rights Council.

-• For more than 30 years, President and Mrs. Carter have personally supported thousands of human rights defenders by appealing to heads of state in letters or in private meetings on behalf of those who are persecuted for their courageous work.
+• For more than 30 years, President and Mrs. Carter supported thousands of human rights defenders by appealing to heads of state in letters or private meetings on behalf of those persecuted for their courageous work.

-• Through the Mobilizing Faith for Women and Girls Initiative, the Center has partnered with nearly 200 religious and traditional leaders in Ghana and Nigeria to advocate for women’s and girls’ rights.
+• Through our Women's Rights Programming, the Center has partnered with nearly 200 religious and traditional leaders in Ghana and Nigeria to advocate for women’s and girls’ rights.
+We are expanding this work to focus on women environmental rights defenders in the future.

 Donate Now